gcallah/work/chaps/arendt.md

-trace of spontaneity" and "specimen\[s\] of the animal-species man."[^121] To the totalitarian regime, "individuality" becomes "intolerable."[^122] Of course, most observers sense that totalitarian regimes destroy freedom, but Arendt explains how this happens; and her later exploration of action further elucidates the intersection of these regimes and human nature.
+trace of spontaneity" and "specimen\[s\] of the animal-species man."[^121] To the totalitarian regime, "individuality" becomes "intolerable."[^122] Of course, most observers sense that totalitarian regimes destroy freedom, but Arendt explains how this hap pens; and her later exploration of action further elucidates the intersection of these regimes and human nature.
 Totalitarianism attacks the already fragile human capacity for action, and in so doing, supresses freedom.

 Arendt also famously named the idea of "the banality of evil," which emerged from her 1963 study of Nazi functionary Adolf Eichmann's trial in Jerusalem.
-Outside the typical categories, Eichmann embodied a startlingly different species of criminality, for Arendt.[^123] She thought Eichmann was intriguingly average, and she concluded that the evil of the Holocaust included a type of "banal" evil perpetrated, not by masterminds, but regular people "who viewed themselves as
+For Arendt, outside the typical categories, Eichmann embodied a startlingly different species of criminality.[^123] She thought Eichmann was intriguingly average, and she concluded that the evil of the Holocaust included a type of "banal" evil perpetrated, not by masterminds, but regular people "who viewed themselves as